 The Company has distribution agreements with regional or national distributors (including wholesalers and medical suppliers) to ensure broad availability of its products as well as a direct sales force in certain countries and regions around the world.
 In the United States and Canada, the Company utilizes its large and small key account managers that call on payers, retailers, wholesalers and institutional customers, and field-based territory managers that call on health care providers and pharmacies.
-In certain markets within Europe, the Company has dedicated sales representatives and in certain regions of the Middle East and Africa, the Company has distribution agreements.
-In Greater Asia, the Company has distribution agreements, and in China the Company relies on its own commercial team to support sales execution.
+In certain markets within Europe, the Company has dedicated sales representatives and in certain regions of the Middle East and Africa, the Company has distribution agreements, and in China the Company relies on its own commercial team to support sales execution.
 In Latin America, the Company maintains distribution agreements and direct sales representatives.